Sebastián Saja: AEK

 Released in 2008, Saja signed a three-year contract with AEK Athens, earning approximately €400.000.
-He appeared in 29 games in his first year to help his team finish fourth in the league, but they was also quickly eliminated from UEFA Cup contention.
+He appeared in 29 games in his first year to help his team finish fourth in the league, while they were quickly eliminated from UEFA Cup contention.

 On 31 May 2009, Saja agreed to a new three-year deal with the Greek side, continuing to be first-choice and winning the Greek Cup in 2011.

 Return to Argentina

 On 29 June 2011, Saja and AEK agreed to terminate his contract one year before it expired.
 Shortly after, the 32-year-old returned to his homeland and joined Racing Club de Avellaneda, netting his first goal for his new team on 29 September of the following year, through a penalty against former club San Lorenzo in a 4–0 win; he was also the goalkeeper with the fewest goals conceded in the 2011 Apertura, breaking a club record for a short tournament held by Carlos Roa since 1992.

 On 9 June 2013, again from the penalty spot, Saja scored against Boca Juniors (2–0 home triumph, which qualified the team for the Copa Sudamericana).
 On 18 October 2015, against the same opponent but for the league, he repeated the feat to help the hosts win it 3–1.